 3. Brown Cat Eyes

 Although not uncommon, brown eyes are slightly less common than yellow and amber eyes, but they occur with the same frequency as hazel eyes.
-This is because brown eyes are just a variation of hazel that can appear brown to the untrained eye due to how dark it shows.
+This is because brown eyes are just a variation of hazel that can appear brown to the untrained eye due to how dark it looks.
 There are no breeds of cats known to have truly brown eyes.

 4. Hazel Cat Eyes